Last Updated on

 The primary reason that you must visit an orthodontist is to have dental braces designed for misaligned teeth.
 However, there are several preliminary steps involved before an orthodontist can recommend the best braces for your teeth.
-Before wearing any type of braces, you must have healthy gums, bones and teeth.
+Before wearing any type of braces, you must have healthy gums, bones, and teeth.
 The entire facial structure, including the jawbone, should be perfect to make sure you have a strong biting surface.
-Slight deformities of the jawbone can lead to major problems later such as temporomandibular joint disorder or subconscious teeth-grinding.
+Slight deformities of the jawbone can lead to major problems later such as a temporomandibular joint disorder or subconscious teeth-grinding.
 If you have an infection in your gum tissue, then it requires treatment before wearing wire braces or clear aligners.
 Additional problems that might require repairing by an orthodontist are cavities or chipped teeth.

 How Braces Improve Your Life